-- 2. The transition system of the expression is constructed. - 3.
+- 1. The investigated system is specified by a static expression of dtsiPBC. - 2.
+The transition system of the expression is constructed. - 3.
 After treating the transition system for self-similarity, a step stochastic autobisimulation equivalence for the expression is determined. - 4.
 The quotient underlying SMC is constructed from the quotient transition system. - 5.
 Stationary probabilities and performance indices are calculated using the SMC.

 The limitation of the method above is its applicability only to the expressions such that their underlying SMCs contain exactly one closed communication class of states, and this class should also be ergodic to ensure uniqueness of the stationary distribution.
 If an SMC contains several closed communication classes of states that are all ergodic then several stationary distributions may exist, which depend on the initial PMF.
-There is an analytical method to determine stationary probabilities for SMCs of this kind as well [59].
+There is an analytical method to determine stationary probabilities for SMCs of this kind as well [62].
 Note that the underlying SMC of every process expression has only one initial PMF (that at the time moment 0), hence, the stationary distribution will be unique in this case too.
 The general steady-state probabilities are then calculated as the sum of the stationary probabilities of all the ergodic classes of states, weighted by the probabilities to enter into these classes, starting from the initial state and passing through some transient states.
 It is worth applying the method only to the systems with similar subprocesses.

-Before calculating stationary probabilities, we can further reduce the quotient underlying SMC, using the algorithm from [72, 5, 6] that eliminates vanishing states from the corresponding EDTMC and thereby decreases the size of its TPM.
-For SMCs reduction we can also apply an analogue of the deterministic barrier partitioning method from [42] for semi-Markov processes (SMPs), which allows one to perform quicker the first passage-time analysis.
-Another option is the method of stochastic state classes from [51] for generalized SMPs (GSMPs) reduction, allowing one to simplify transient performance analysis (based on the transient probabilities of being in the states of GSMPs).
+Before calculating stationary probabilities, we can further reduce the quotient underlying SMC, using an analogue of the deterministic barrier partitioning method from [44] for semi-Markov processes (SMPs), which allows one to perform quicker the first passage-time analysis.
+Another option is the method of stochastic state classes from [54] for generalized SMPs (GSMPs) reduction, allowing one to simplify transient performance analysis (based on the transient probabilities of being in the states of GSMPs).